DanielSundberg/AARR/README.md

 # Ye Old Reader

-RSS reader for The Old Reader.
-Wanted to try out some technologies and at the same time create something useful.
-Have used the following libraries/technologies.
+RSS reader for <a href="http://theoldreader.com/">The Old Reader</a>.
+Wanted to try out some "new" technologies and  create something useful.
+Among others I'm using the following libraries/technologies:

 * Typescript
 * React